01alan20/01alan20.github.io/_posts/2024-10-20-Scholarship-Database.md

 author: Alan Cromlish
 ---

 This is just a sample of available scholarships.
 For me, it was an opportunity to create a sample database that people can search.

----
-layout: post
-title: Finding Scholarships for Students Studying at USA Universities
-subtitle: creating a database for students to search
-thumbnail-img:
-share-img:
-tags: [data, student retention, dashboard]
-author: Alan Cromlish
----

-This is just a sample of available scholarships.
-For me, it was an opportunity to create a sample database that people can search.

----
-layout: post
-title: Finding Scholarships for Students Studying at USA Universities
-subtitle: creating a database for students to search
-thumbnail-img:
-share-img:
-tags: [data, student retention, dashboard]
-author: Alan Cromlish
----

-This is just a sample of available scholarships.
-For me, it was an opportunity to create a sample database that people can search.

-<!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">